fugue-project/fugue/README.md

 -   **Friendlier interface for Spark**: Fugue provides a friendlier interface compared to Spark user-defined functions (UDF).
 Users can get Python/Pandas code running on Spark with less effort.
 Fugue SQL extends Spark SQL to be a more complete programming language.
 Lastly, Fugue as some optimizations that make the Spark engine easier to use.
 -   **Highly testable code**: Fugue naturally makes logic more testable because the code will be written in native Python.
 Unit tests scale seamlessly from local workflows to distributed computing workflows.

-## Who is it for?

--   Big data practitioners looking to reduce compute costs and increase project velocity
--   Data practitioners who keep switching between data processing frameworks (Pandas, Spark, Dask)
--   Data engineers scaling data pipelines to handle bigger data in a consistent and reliable way
--   Data practitioners looking to write more testable code
--   Spark/Dask users who want to have an easier experience working with distributed computing
--   People who love using SQL.
-Fugue SQL extends standard SQL to be a programming language

 ## Key Features

 Here is an example Fugue code snippet that illustrates some of the key features of the framework.
-A fillna function creates a new column named `filled`, which is the same as the column `value` except that the `None` values are filled.
+A `fillna` function creates a new column named `filled`, which is the same as the column `value` except that the `None` values are filled.
+Notice that the `fillna` function written below is purely in native Python.
+The code will still run without Fugue installed.

 ```python
 from fugue import FugueWorkflow